Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 To deploy everything on the control node follow the steps in the [Locahost Deployment](#localhost-deployment) section or to deploy to one or more other machines follow the steps in the [SSH Deployment](#ssh-deployment) section.

+If you are going to do a production deployment, please take a look at the mandatory [Secrets management](#secrets-management) section, otherwise you can set `test_environment` in `groups_var/all.yml` to just autogenerate secrets before running the playbook.

 ## Configure Your Deployment

 By default, without any configuration applied, the playbook will deploy a limited trial of the Enterprise version of Alfresco Content Services 7.x that goes into read-only mode after 2 days.
 If you'd like to try Alfresco Content Services for a longer period, request the 30-day [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download).